cyborgway-org/cyborgway-org/README.md

 Please read through our [Contributing Guidelines](CONTRIBUTING.md) and [Installation Instructions](INSTALL.md).

-## Donating

-Your donations support our Organization and our mission.
-Donate using any assets available for our [Stellar account](https://stellar.expert/explorer/public/account/GDSUUDRGLKPFMTROF7SPXJHK7SNS4JNAQ6JJ7WMGHNCSCIIKDOY4MWEX).

 ## Investing

 Invest using our investment [CWC Stellar asset](https://stellar.expert/explorer/public/asset/CWC-GDSUUDRGLKPFMTROF7SPXJHK7SNS4JNAQ6JJ7WMGHNCSCIIKDOY4MWEX) while supporting our Organization and our mission.